Our story

 James has studied conducting with Christophe Chagnard, Roger Wagner, and Sergio Siminovich and specializes in music from the Medieval to Baroque periods.
 Locally, he conducted the Anton Bruckner Symphony No. 4 in E-flat Major and Vaughan Williams 3rd symphony in the Northwest Mahler Festival reading sessions in 2004 and 2014.
 James served as the Assistant Conductor for the Lake Union Civic Orchestra from 2009 to 2011.

 James’ leadership of the Kirkland Civic Orchestra started in 2004, during the time when the orchestra was then called the Microsoft Orchestra.
-He is currently a Senior Software Engineer in the Azure division.
+He has recently retired as a Senior Software Engineer from Microsoft after 25 years.